-4. A pop-up message will remind you to insert the Payment Reference accurately when making a payment, so that it is applied to your declaration correctly
+16. A pop-up message will remind you to insert the Payment Reference accurately when making a payment, so that it is applied to your declaration correctly

-Once you click Submit, the declaration will move to Awaiting Immediate Payment Declaration (in the left-hand panel) with the HMRC Payment Reference
+17. Once you click Submit, the declaration will move to Awaiting Immediate Payment Declaration (in the left-hand panel) with the HMRC Payment Reference

-6. Once you make the payment by immediate payment by electronic credit transfer using the HMRC Payment Reference correctly, the declaration will move to 'Closed' status, which can be viewed in the Declaration tab in the Closed SUP Declaration section
+18. Once you make the payment by immediate payment by electronic credit transfer using the HMRC Payment Reference correctly, the declaration will move to 'Closed' status, which can be viewed in the Type and Status menu in the Closed SUP Declaration section

-If at step 3 above you find that the payment summary is incorrect and you need to amend the declaration, click Cancel
+19. If at step 3 above you find that the payment summary is incorrect and you need to amend the declaration, click Cancel

-Navigate back to the Declaration tab.
-Go to the relevant declaration and click Recall to
+20. Navigate back to the Type and Status menu.
+Go to the relevant declaration and click Recall to Draft

-- Once you make the changes and submit, and if there is a payment to be made, the declaration will move to Awaiting Immediate Payment Declaration.
-Follow the steps as above to complete the payment - 10.
-When the payment been made correctly, the declaration will move to 'Closed' status, which can be viewed in the Declaration tab in the Closed SUP Declaration section
+- 21. Once you make the changes and submit, and if there is a payment to be made, the declaration will move to Awaiting Immediate Payment Declaration.
+Follow the steps as above to complete the payment - 22.
+When the payment been made correctly, the declaration will move to 'Closed' status, which can be viewed in the Type and Status menu in the Closed SUP Declaration section